SvenGroot/Ookii.CommandLine/docs/Arguments.md

 as an array of strings, which Ookii.CommandLine will parse to extract strongly-typed, named values that you can easily access in your application.

-The method used to extract values from the array of string arguments is determined by the command line argument parsing rules.
+The way the raw string arguments are interpreted is determined by the command line argument parsing rules.
 Ookii.CommandLine supports two sets of parsing rules: the default mode, which uses parsing rules similar to those used by PowerShell, and [long/short mode](#longshort-mode), which is more POSIX-like, and lets arguments have a long name and a short name, with different prefixes.
-Most of the below information applies to both modes, with the differences described at the end.
+Most of the below information applies to both modes, with the differences described when applicable.

 ## Named arguments